hatlabs/sh-rpi/pages/tutorials/openplotter-server/index.md

 ![Drilling template example](assets/plastic-enclosure-end-template.svg "Drilling template example"){:width="50%"}

 The template is an SVG (vector) file, so you can save it and modify according to your liking.
+If you don't know which software to use, you can try for example [Inkscape](https://inkscape.org) mentioned above.
+I personally use Affinity Designer that is a low-cost commercial design software available for MacOS.

+If you have trouble opening the SVG, the template is also available as a [PDF version](assets/plastic-enclosure-end-template.pdf).

 Once you have finished a template, mark the center point on the enclosure and tape the template to the enclosure so that the center points match.